lovelytt0/lovelytt0.github.io/_posts/2019-11-07-PaperReview5.md

   * Comparison with the distribution of repeating earthquakes (Fig. 13b) shows that the afterslip regions have some repeaters, as expected, although more are concentrated down-dip.
 The occurrence of repeaters appears valuable for constraining the regions of afterslip (e.g., Shirzaei et al., 2014; Hu et al., 2016; Iinuma et al., 2016).
   * very different end-member models of afterslip, and these influence assessments of coseismic slip.
 Incorporating the supplementary information from seismology, a preference can be given to the models in Fig. 14b and c, but these models do depend on assumptions that need further validation.???

+## Depth-varying radiation behavior and slip to the trench

 <img src="https://ars.els-cdn.com/content/image/1-s2.0-S0040195117303992-gr15.jpg" width="80%"  alt="hello" />
 > Fig. 15.
 Compilation of 45 slip models (identified in Supplementary Table S1 listing) along the corridor indicated in the inset.
 Solid and dashed lines show models that do or do not include seafloor displacement data as constraints.
 In the inset, position of the JFAST drill hole is indicated.
 Modified from Sun et al. (2017).